 5 Indoor Contaminants Affecting Your Health

-It's no secret that cold and flu season is still here, spring allergies are approaching, and of course, there is much talk in the news of the coronavirus.
-With all of this in our current view, it's important to practice proper preventative measures to help best avoid the health concerns that this season has yielded.
+It's no secret that cold and flu season is approaching, fall allergies are already starting to show, and of course, there is still much talk of the coronavirus.
+With all of this in our view, it's important to practice proper preventative measures to help best avoid the health concerns that this season will yield.

 So, what can you do to help keep your home healthy?